j-soto35/Joseph-Sotomayor-s-Repo/README.md

 ## Getting Started

-To run the project just open the html file in an internet browser.
+To run the project just open the home.html file or the projects.html file in an internet browser.

 ### Dependencies